JulianEberius/SublimeRope/README.markdown

 *IMPORTANT*: For Rope to find all the definitions and offer you the best completion proposals, you need to configure a Rope project.
 To do so, call the command "Rope: New Project" from the command palette.
 This will ask you for the project root directory and for the root of the virtualenv.
 Leave the second one empty if you don't use virtualenv.
+You should also setup global module completion, as described below.

 Available Commands: